Deploy a Retail essentials demo environment on Azure (AX 2012)

 - Select the name of the existing virtual network that you want to use.
 The Application subnet name and Address space fields will automatically display the appropriate information based on the virtual network that you selected.
 If you want to verify the information in these fields, do this:

-- In the navigation pane on the left, click Networks.
+- In the navigation pane on the left, click Virtual networks.

 - Click the name of the virtual network that you’re going to use.